Navigating the college search from the comfort of your living room is not the easiest thing to do.

 With that in mind, be wary of third-party virtual tours with little to no affiliation with a university campus.
 Whether you’re looking for specific information on an academic building, admissions requirements, or the history behind CSU’s famous Oval, the best way to find what you need is to go straight to the source.

-Whether you’re tuned in a live virtual tour, or you’re navigating an immersive virtual tour at your own pace, you can rest assured that the information is up-to-date, reliable, and relevant to your interests.
+Whether you’re settled in and exploring CSU from the comfort of your screen, you can rest assured that the information is up-to-date, reliable, and relevant to your interests.

 Live webinar tips